EuropeanUniversityFoundation/home_api_middleware/README.md

 ## Quick start

 We recommend installing this module via composer.
 To achieve this, do the following:
-  - Add the vcs to the composer.json file in the repositories section, aftwer the existing entries:
+  - Add the vcs to the composer.json file in the repositories section, after the existing vcs entries:
     ```
     {
       ...